zackdraws/zackdraws.github.io/README.md

-## 1. About
-Hello, read this file for a description on how this website works

-##  2. Folder is made of
+##  2. This Project is made of
-portfolio samples and html and styles.css that make a website

-if you want you can make a fork of this to make your own website replacing my images with your own.

-as long as the file names are the same files should go into website easily as long as you use a code editor like VSCode or Emacs and git to upload version changes
+ Portfolio Work, HTML, Styles.css and JS which together make a portfolio website.

 ### 2.a Files

  - Index.html is the homepage

-	 - my index page opens to four previews of the rest of the website to pick from
+	- Index page opens to four previews of the rest of the website to pick from

-	Animation - Reel is labeled as ANP.mp4
+	Animation Reel (ANP.mp4 in file directory)
-	Story Portfolio
+	Story Portfolio (PDFs in file directory
-	files for this page can be found in the sb folder Character Design
+	Character Design (cd01.jpg, cd02.jpg, cd03.jpg ... etc.)
-	files for this page can be found inside of the cd folder Background and Viz Dev
+	Background and Viz Dev (bg01.jpg, bg02.jpg, bg03.jpg ... etc)
-	 files for this page can be found inside of the bg folder

  - styles.css = website style

  - Lightbox.js = javascript for 'lightbox' effect

 #### 2.ab Naming Files for content in Portfolio